pydantic/pydantic/docs/migration.md

 create generic `BaseModel` subclasses by just adding `Generic` as a parent class on a `BaseModel` subclass directly.
 This looks like `class MyGenericModel(BaseModel, Generic[T]): ...`.

+Mixing of V1 and V2 models is not supported which means that type parameters of such generic `BaseModel` (V2) cannot be V1 models.

 While it may not raise an error, we strongly advise against using _parametrized_ generics in `isinstance` checks.

   * For example, you should not do `isinstance(my_model, MyGenericModel[int])`.